Arsenal Park

 About the Location

-When the Civil War began in 1861, local forces captured the arsenal and turned it over to the Confederate States of America.
-Renamed the Fayetteville Arsenal, it was expanded significantly and became a major supplier of arms and ammunition for Confederate troops.
+When the Civil War erupted in 1861, everything changed.
+Local forces seized the arsenal and handed it over to the Confederate States of America.
+Now renamed the Fayetteville Arsenal, the site underwent significant expansion and transformation, becoming a crucial supplier of weapons and ammunition for Confederate troops.

-The park is adjacent to the Museum of the Cape Fear Historical Complex, which provides additional context and information about the arsenal's role in the conflict.
+The park sits right next to the Museum of the Cape Fear Historical Complex, which offers additional context and deeper insights about the arsenal's role during this turbulent period.

 All Features & Facilities